verlok/verlok.github.io/_posts/2020-11-11-capping-image-fidelity-2x-minimize-loading-time.md

 ## Conclusion

-Capping image quality on super HiDPI devices a relatively new best practice in web design with responsive images, but with the growing number of smartphones spoiling super HiDPI displays, the overall download speed of your website will improve, and so will the [LCP](https://web.dev/lcp/) [Web Vital](https://web.dev/vitals/) of your pages and your users experience.
+Capping image quality on super HiDPI devices is a relatively new best practice in web design with responsive images, but with the growing number of smartphones spoiling super HiDPI displays, the overall download speed of your website will improve, as well as the [LCP](https://web.dev/lcp/) [Web Vital](https://web.dev/vitals/) of your pages and your users experience.